KQM-git/TCL/characters/cryo/qiqi.md

 {% tab title="Ascension 4" %}
 ## **A Glimpse into Arcanum**

-When Qiqi hits opponents with her Normal and Charged Attacks, she has a 50% chance to apply a **Fortune-Preserving Talisma**n to them for 6s.
+When Qiqi hits opponents with her Normal and Charged Attacks, she has a 50% chance to apply a **Fortune-Preserving Talisman** to them for 6s.
 This effect can only occur once every 30s.
 {% endtab %}
 {% endtabs %}